Your Shopping Cart

 History of Press Graphics.
 1819–1921

 Discover the unique genre of illustrated newspapers and their modernist artistic design.
-This rich collection explores 100 years of graphic news items and their trailblazing influence on the emerging avant-garde art movements.
+This rich collection explores 100 years of graphic news items from 1819 to 1921 and their trailblazing influence on the emerging avant-garde art movements.
 Featured artists include Jean Cocteau and Juan Gris, together with masters of graphic work Thomas Nast and Gustave Doré.

 XL